 - Develop and conduct faculty- and student-led investigations related to communication, speech, swallowing, and treatment for persons with RTT

 - Support groups for families

-The Program for Research and Support for Rett Syndrome at Monmouth University
+Coordinator for the Program for Research & Support for Rett Syndrome

 RTT Quick Facts